mindpower4/blog/index.md

 <h1>What's the Best VPN Service for China Nowadays?</h1>

 <p>When your computer connects to the internet, its public IP address is displayed openly.
-Virtual private networks (VPNs) provide data security by creating encrypted tunnels to shield your IP information.
+Virtual private networks provide data security by creating encrypted tunnels to shield your IP information.
 This is accomplished through the use of a government encryption device or through a VPN server.

 Commercial vendors utilize the latter to make VPNs possible for their customers.
-Today there are 300 VPN companies that supply services to customers around the world.
+Today there are over 300 companies that supply services to customers around the world.

-VPNs make it possible to cross national boundaries and access services that would otherwise be unaccesable.
-In this context, let’s say you’re living in another country, and you’re trying to access a streaming service such as Netflix, you will be able to use a VPN service to view movies within the comfort of your home.</p>
+possible to cross national boundaries and access services that would otherwise be unaccesable.
+In this context, let’s say you’re living in another country and you’re trying to access a streaming service such as Netflix, you will be able to use a VPN service to view movies within the comfort of your home.</p>

 <h2>Here are some things to keep in mind when looking for a VPN: </h2>